tristantao/kaggle_survivor/writeup.md

 <a name="data curation"></a>
 ####Data Curation

+After doing some exploratory analysis of the data we now need to clean and curate it to create our model.
+Note that exploring the data helps you understand what elements need to be cleaned
 At this moment, we also want to grab passengerID column, because we'll need it for the submission phase.
 ```R
 passID <- testData$PassengerId